Skip to main content

 • wearerLastSeenTimestamp and keyholderLastSeenTimestamp are null when that user disabled online status (showOnlineStatus === false).

-/api/extensions/sessions/:sessionId/device-command
+POST /api/extensions/sessions/:sessionId/device-command

 If your extension has setup/config UI: